January Blues Away - River Crouch ramble, Essex

 1. It'll be at a pace to suit everyone

 2. There'll be some lovely scenery and countryside to enjoy

 3. There'll be a pub at the end

-If you're new to OutdoorLads a list of 'what to bring' and travel details are in the below sections below and you're welcome to ask any questions you may have by getting touch via the website.
+If you're new to OutdoorLads a list of 'what to bring' and travel details are in the sections below and you're welcome to ask any questions you may have by getting touch with me via the website.

 Is it dog friendly?
 Yes!!
-4 legged friends are welcome but please abide by the Countryside Code (https://tinyurl.com/rlqvp3h) and please remember, is sometimes the case that not everyone loves dogs as much as you do so please be mindful of other members.
+4 legged friends are welcome but please abide by the Countryside Code (https://tinyurl.com/rlqvp3h) and please remember, not everyone loves dogs as much as you do so please be mindful of other members.